California Lemon Law Qualifications

 What Makes a Car a “Lemon”?

 The California lemon law protects consumers who have purchased or leased a defective vehicle.
 For a vehicle to be considered a “lemon” under the law, it must meet certain qualifications, such as having a substantial defect that impairs its use, value, or safety.
-Understanding the presumption and qualifications of the California lemon law is essential for consumers to navigate the process effectively and seek the appropriate remedies.
+Understanding the California lemon law qualifications and presumption is essential for consumers to navigate the process effectively and seek the appropriate remedies.

 Understanding the California Lemon Law Presumption